adap/flower/examples/dp_flower_opacus/user_guide.md

 ## Installing dependencies

-1. Install Python
+1. Install Python (3.8 or higher) from [python.org](https://www.python.org/downloads/)
-2. `pip install -r requirements.txt`
+2. Open a terminal window and type `pip install -r requirements.txt` to install dependency packages.

 ## Running the code

 On Linux and Mac, you can run a server and two clients as subprocesses using:

-`python main.py`
+`python main.py` or `python3 main.py` depending on your system configuration.

+This will run federated learning with one server and two clients with default arguments.
+To see all available command line arguments: `python main.py --help`.

-Or you can use the bash script: `./run.sh`
+Or you can run the demo using the provided bash script: `./run.sh`

-On Windows, you will need to open three terminal windows.
+On Windows, you will need to open three terminal windows to start a server and two clients:

 - In the first, type: `python server.py`
 - In the second, type: `python client.py 0`